mikeyaworski/Twitch-Lurker/README.md

 - Content script
 - UI pages (built with React)

 The library used for the build process is Vite.
 To package the build properly for browser extensions, we use the Vite plugin `@crxjs/vite-plugin`.
-We have a custom plugin to transform the manifest to a Firefox-compatible one, since `@crxjs/vite-plugin` only supports Chrome.
-The manifest V3 divergence between Chrome and Firefox may become a bigger issue later on in the ecosystem.
+The application code is effectively the same between Chrome and Firefox, but the manifest differs, so the build process creates a different build output for Firefox.

 - All of the application code is located in `app/src`.
 - The UI pages (React code) is located in `app/src/ui`.
 This is the code that creates our popup window and full page viewer.